natoriamilligan/linux-cheatsheet/basic-commands.md

     -this is how you can add both the stdout and stderr to one file (ls -l . nonexistent_directory > combined_output.log 2>&1) this is the shorthand way (ls -l . nonexistent_directory &> another_combined_output.log)
 -`/dev/null/` : special file that acts like a black hole.
 Any data written to /dev/null is discarded, making it useful for suppressing command output

+## Installing Software
+  - `sudo apt update` : Its important to update the package list befrore installing new software `sudo apt update`
+  - `sudo apt upgrade` : upgrades all packages that need it -y to say yes to all prompts
+  - verify software is installed by `softwareName -version`
+  - `apt-cache search "short description of software (keywords)" for specific searching for a software you dont know the name of
+    - use grep to narrow down search (apt-cache search "text editor" | grep -i gui)
+  - `apt remove` : sudo apt remove w3m -y (`sudo apt purge w3m -y` to remove configuration files as well)
+    - `sudo apt autoremove -y` : removes packages that were automatically installed to satisfy dependencies for other packages and are now no longer needed